 This job will process the datasets dataset.1, dataset.2, ... dataset.200 and leave the results in result.1, result.2, ... result.200.

-On Abel, the worker scripts of array jobs are good candidates for running in the lowpri QoS.
-But do not run the submit script itself in the lowpri QoS: if the submit script is restarted, all worker scripts will be rerun.
+On Abel, array jobs with short tasks are good candidates for running in the lowpri QoS.
 (There is no lowpri on Colossus.)

 Since the clusters consist of multi-cpu and multi-core compute nodes, there are several ways of parallelising code and running jobs in parallel.
 One can use MPI, OpenMP and threading.
 (For SIMD jobs and other jobs with very independent parallel tasks, array jobs is a good alternative.)
 In this section we will explain how to run in parallel in either of these ways.